 This connector is backwards compatible with the ubiquitous ARM Cortex 10pin Debug connector.
 We have introduced this connector on the Black Magic Probe V2.3 hardware.
 To add the UART connections you will have to adjust the jumpers on the back of the board.
 You have to disconnect the default connection on the RX pin with an exacto blade and then solder together the alternate connection on RX and TX jumpers.
 (TODO: Add Black Magic Probe V2.3 documentation)

 ARM Cortex Debug Connectors¶

-There are two main connectors that are standard are very common on boards that use ARM Cortex Microcontrollers.
+There are several main connectors that are standard/very common on boards that use ARM Cortex Microcontrollers.

 ARM Cortex 10pin Debug Connector¶

 This is the connector provided on the Black Magic Probe debugger and is the most common JTAG/SWD connector.
 Keep in mind that since Black Magic Probe V2.3 we provide jumpers on the back side of the PCB allowing the user to change the connector to the Black Magic Debug Unified Connector (BMDU).

 This connector is an expansion of the ARM Cortex 10pin debug connector and adds the parallel trace interface (Embedded Trace Macrocell).
 This connector can be directly used with the ORBTrace Mini.

 If your target has the 20pin connector and you would like to connect the Black Magic Probe to that target.
 You can use a 10 to 20 pin ribbon cable that allows the connection of one half of the pins to the Black Magic Probe.
 (1BitSquared is offering this cable in their store).

 ARM JTAG Connector¶

 This connector is the old and trusty ARM JTAG connector.
 It is a bigger pitch (0.1 inch / 2.57 mm).
 You can find this connector on some older devices and development boards.